ratatatatcode/Talk-Official/README.md

 CS 3102 | IT 321 - Human-Computer Interaction

 ## Features
 The home page demonstrates emotional design with calming visuals, motivational prompts, and a clean, user-friendly layout.
 It fosters trust and emotional engagement through anonymity and subtle feedback mechanisms.
 Navigation is intuitive, with easy access to all main features without unnecessary steps, ensuring a smooth and direct user experience.
-The responsive design ensures consistent usability across devices.
+The responsive design ensures consistent usability across devices.<br>
 ![Home](static/readme/Home.png)

 The feedback page promotes emotional engagement by providing a safe space for users to share their thoughts.
 The clean, minimalistic design encourages user participation, while subtle feedback mechanisms like success messages enhance the experience.
-The page is fully responsive, ensuring accessibility and usability across different devices.
+The page is fully responsive, ensuring accessibility and usability across different devices.<br>
 ![Feedback](static/readme/Feedback.png)

 ## Technologies Used